-- a.
-In order to pass, any initiative or referendum presented to the students for approval must receive a simple majority (50% +1) of the votes cast for that ballot measure. - b.
-A ballot measure which passes may, subject to the restrictions of WWU policy and other applicable laws: - (2) Instruct that the ASWWU Executive Board or Senate, within their purview, create, change, or terminate current AS policies.

-(2) Instruct the ASWWU Executive Board or Senate to pursue or not pursue some action.
+- (1) In order to pass, any initiative or referendum presented to the students for approval must receive a simple majority (50% +1) of the votes cast for that ballot measure. - (2) A ballot measure that passes may be subject to the restrictions of WWU policy and other applicable laws. - (3) A ballot measure has the following authority if passed by voters: - (a) Instruct that the ASWWU Executive Board or Senate, within their purview, create, change, or terminate current AS policies. - (b) Instruct the ASWWU Executive Board or Senate to pursue or not pursue some action. - (c) Make a declarative statement on behalf of the ASWWU.

-- (3) Make a declarative statement on behalf of the ASWWU. - c.
-Change or termination of AS policies, procedures and actions may be subject to review and approval prior to implementation by an appropriate administrative body or employee(s) of WWU in accordance with WWU policies.
+(4) Change or termination of AS policies, procedures and actions may be subject to review and approval prior to implementation by an appropriate administrative body or employee(s) of WWU in accordance with WWU policies.